bbawuah/personal-blogpage/src/pages/what-are-the-odds.md

 </p>

 <p>
-But when it comes to decision-making about human freedom, we can't bet.
+But when it comes to human freedom, we can't let an algorithm do the decision-making.
 </p>

 <h3>References</h3>